 - The tooling collapsed in difficulty.
 Building a working AI-powered tool used to require a data science team and a six-month timeline.
 It now takes a single developer a weekend, or a non-developer with structured tools a few days.

 - The economic gap is widening.
-The UK government's AI Opportunities Action Plan explicitly identifies AI implementation skills as a national priority.
-Salary data through 2025 and into 2026 shows AI-implementing professionals earning 25 to 40% more than peers in the same job titles.
+The UK government's AI Opportunities Action Plan explicitly identifies AI implementation skills as a national priority, signalling that professionals who can apply AI in practice are increasingly valued in the labour market.

 - Your competitors are doing it.
 If you sell professional services, legal, accounting, consulting, design, every firm in your market is testing AI-assisted workflows.
 Sitting it out is a competitive choice with consequences.